drivendataorg/deon/docs/docs/index.md

 ## Where things have gone wrong

 To make the ideas contained in the checklist more concrete, we've compiled [examples](http://deon.drivendata.org/examples/) of times when things have gone wrong.
-They're paired these with the checklist questions to help illuminate where in process ethics discussions may have helped provide a course correction.
+They're paired with the checklist questions to help illuminate where in the process ethics discussions may have helped provide a course correction.

+We welcome contributions!
+Follow [these instructions](https://github.com/drivendataorg/deon/wiki/Add-a-new-item-to-the-examples-table) to add an example.

 ## Related tools